prathameshdv/Adapted-Cat-and-Mouse-Based-Optimizer/README.md

 * **Solving VRP Variants:** Adapting ACMBO to address other variations of the Vehicle Routing Problem, such as Electric VRP, VRP with time-windows, and multiple-depot VRP.
 * **Real-world Applications:** Validating ACMBO's practical applicability by optimizing routes for e-commerce services with real-time data and dynamic constraints.

-## Installation and Usage

-*(This section is a placeholder.
-Replace with actual instructions for setting up and running your code.
-Here's a common structure you might use, assuming Python.)*